eclipse-edc/Connector/docs/integration-testing.md

 Generally we should aim at writing unit tests rather than integration tests, because they are simpler, more stable and typically run faster.
-Sometimes that's not (easily) possible, especially when an implementation relies on an external system that is not easily mocked or stubbed.
+Sometimes that's not (easily) possible, especially when an implementation relies on an external system that is not easily mocked or stubbed such as cloud-based databases.

 Therefore, in many cases writing unit tests is more involved that writing an integration test, for example say we wanted to test our implementation of a CosmosDB-backed queue.
 We would have to mock the behaviour of the CosmosDB API, which -